isidre-mateu/bern-cyclotron-docs/docs/source/it_infrastructure.rst

 		.. figure:: images/IT/swanvpn_mac_image3.png

 	#.
-The System will ask you to change your Computer’s Security policy and allow also nonapple-
-controlled software to make changes in your system.
+The System will ask you to change your Computer’s Security policy and allow also nonapple-controlled software to make changes in your system.
 This is needed for Tunnelblick to work.
 	#.
 Turn off your computer and turn it on again with a long press on the power button.
 Keep the Power button pressed until you enter your Computer’s advanced settings menu.
 	#.
 Choose ‚Options‘
 	#.
 On the bar on the top of your screen chose ‚Utility settings‘ (Dienstprogramme) > Startup Security Utility (Startsicherheitsdienstprogramm)